-  If you have a business credit file with Dun & Bradstreet, you have the option to upload your financial statements with Company Update.
-When your financial statements are uploaded, they are validated internally by Dun & Bradstreet before they are displayed in your business credit report.
+If you have a business credit file with Dun & Bradstreet, you have the option to share your financial statements by emailing them to email@example.com.
+When your financial statements are submitted, they are validated internally by Dun & Bradstreet before they are displayed in your business credit report.

 The figures in your financial statements can affect most of your business credit scores and ratings (but not your PAYDEX® Score).
 These figures can include net worth, current ratio, availability and age of financial statement data, net profit after taxes, and others.

-When you upload your financial statements to your business credit file, it is visible when other companies access your business credit report.
+When you add your financial statements to your business credit file, it is visible when other companies access your business credit report.